Amgad22318/World_News/README.md

 # world_news

-World_News app  by using NewsAPI
+WorldNews.. app by using NewsAPI , Bloc as state management Shared Preferences, Dio for APIs handling